+Located between the towns of Santa Rosa and Bellavista, Steve Devine’s Butterfly Farm is a private farm where hoards of giant tortoises roam the large estate.
 The Devine family are part of the original settlers of the island, moving to Santa Cruz in 1949.
-More than twenty species of Galapagos birds live on the 500-acre property, including owls, flycatchers, finches, mockingbirds, and doves.
+Besides the butterflies, more than twenty species of Galapagos birds can be spotted on their 500-acre property, including owls, flycatchers, finches, mockingbirds, and doves.
 The farm’s restaurant and café are a relaxing place to take in the scenery over a coffee or tea before heading on to the next stop.

 Note: All information is intended as a general guide of what you might be able to see or do on this island.
 In reality, wildlife sightings are by nature unpredictable, and activities may be subject to change by your guide or the National Park Authority.